 Restart a Heart (RSAH) is an annual initiative led by Resuscitation Council UK which aims to increase the number of people surviving out-ofhospital cardiac arrests.
-It is run in partnership with The British Heart Foundation, British Red Cross, St John Ambulance, the Association of Ambulance Chief Executives, NHS England and Improvement, Save a Life for Scotland, Save a Life Cymru, and Northern Ireland Ambulance Service.
-In 2018 the initiative went global with the formation of World Restart a Heart (WRSAH).
+It is run in partnership with The British Heart Foundation, British Red Cross, St John Ambulance, the Association of Ambulance Chief Executives, NHS England and Improvement, Save a Life for Scotland, St Andrew's First Aid, Save a Life Cymru, and Northern Ireland Ambulance Service.
+In 2018, the initiative went global with the formation of World Restart a Heart (WRSAH).

-On or around 16 October each year, an alliance of partners all over the world (including UK Ambulance Services, universities, and other charitable and public sector community-based organisations and first aid training organisations) come together to increase public awareness of cardiac arrests and increase the number of people trained in life saving CPR and defibrillation awareness.
+Every October, an alliance of partners all over the world (including UK Ambulance Services, universities, and other charitable and public sector communitybased organisations and first aid training organisations) come together to increase public awareness of cardiac arrests and increase the number of people trained in life saving CPR and defibrillation awareness.
 They do this by organising and facilitating training events and also by providing opportunities for people to learn CPR digitally in the safety and comfort of their own home.